I called home from Michael’s, praying Mom would answer but prepared for the worst. Of course, Dad answered.

 “Ya gots that, bro.”

-We shared a high-five, and I smiled at the kid on Billy’s bunk.
+We shared a high-five.
+I smiled at the kid on Billy’s bunk.

-Later I noticed that all the bunks near mine, which had been empty, were now taken by the kids from across the cell.
+Later I noticed that all the empty bunks near mine were now taken by the kids from across the cell.
 The other two black kids were also in our corner.
 The fat white kid was isolated by the empty bunks.
 The cell had decided who the real Satanist was.
 There were no cries or moans that night.